On This Page

 Why Visit Bali?

 Bali enchants as Indonesia's spiritual and tropical paradise, where emerald rice terraces cascade down volcanic hillsides, ancient Hindu temples release fragrant incense into humid tropical air, and world-class surf breaks meet pristine beaches fringed by swaying coconut palms.
-This Island of the Gods balances sacred Balinese Hindu tradition practiced by 87% of the 4.3 million population with modern mass tourism that brings over 6 million annual visitors—witness hypnotic Kecak fire dances at clifftop Uluwatu Temple as the sun sets over the Indian Ocean in orange and pink glory, join purification ceremonies at holy water temple Tirta Empul where Balinese Hindus bathe under spring-fed spouts, and observe elaborate canang sari offerings (banana-leaf baskets filled with flowers, incense, and rice) placed daily at roadside shrines, doorways, and temples throughout the island.
+This Island of the Gods balances sacred Balinese Hindu tradition practiced by about 86.5% of the 4.5 million population with modern mass tourism that brings over 6 million annual visitors—witness hypnotic Kecak fire dances at clifftop Uluwatu Temple as the sun sets over the Indian Ocean in orange and pink glory, join purification ceremonies at holy water temple Tirta Empul where Balinese Hindus bathe under spring-fed spouts, and observe elaborate canang sari offerings (banana-leaf baskets filled with flowers, incense, and rice) placed daily at roadside shrines, doorways, and temples throughout the island.
 Ubud serves as Bali's cultural and spiritual heart nestled inland among emerald valleys, surrounded by Sacred Monkey Forest where around a thousand long-tailed macaques roam ancient temple ruins, art galleries showcasing traditional and contemporary Balinese painting in converted rice barns along the Campuhan Ridge Walk, and yoga retreats promising wellness, meditation, and enlightenment along the Ayung River where rice paddies frame luxury resorts.

-Explore beyond the tourist-packed south to discover Sidemen Valley's rural tranquility where rice terraces stretch untouched and traditional weaving continues, Mount Batur's 1,717-meter volcano offering sunrise treks (2am starts, 2-hour climb to watch dawn from the active crater), hidden waterfalls like Tegenungan's powerful cascade or Tibumana's serene jungle pool, and the north coast's black-sand Lovina beaches where dawn dolphin-watching boat trips promise (but don't always deliver) spinner dolphin sightings.
-Nusa Penida and Nusa Lembongan islands offshore offer dramatic cliffs at Kelingking Beach, manta ray diving at Manta Point, and snorkeling without mainland crowds (fast boats take 30-45 minutes, with tickets typically around 150,000-300,000 IDR one way from Sanur).
+Explore beyond the tourist-packed south to discover Sidemen Valley's rural tranquility where rice terraces stretch untouched and traditional weaving continues, Mount Batur's 1,717-meter volcano offering sunrise treks (02:00 starts, 2-hour climb to watch dawn from the active crater), hidden waterfalls like Tegenungan's powerful cascade or Tibumana's serene jungle pool, and the north coast's black-sand Lovina beaches where dawn dolphin-watching boat trips promise (but don't always deliver) spinner dolphin sightings.
+Nusa Penida and Nusa Lembongan islands offshore offer dramatic cliffs at Kelingking Beach, manta ray diving at Manta Point, and snorkeling without mainland crowds (fast boats take 30-45 minutes, with tickets typically around $11–$21 / Rp178,659–Rp357,318 one way from Sanur).
 Balinese cuisine delights beyond tourist Pad Thai menus—try authentic nasi goreng fried rice with fried egg, satay skewers with peanut sauce, babi guling roast suckling pig (Bali's signature dish despite Hindu majority—special occasions only), lawar minced meat salad with coconut and spices, and bebek betutu slow-cooked duck.

 What to Do